Fundamentals of Sound

 Intensity: I = W/A (power per unit area) - Unit: 1 W/m2

-Intensity of 1W/m2 represents the production/consumption/transfer of 1 J of energy, through an area of 1 m2, each second.
+Intensity of 1W/m2 represents the production/consumption/transfer of 1 J of energy per second, through an area of 1 m2.

 As an expression of the amount of energy in a vibrational system, Intensity is more meaningful and useful that Energy or Power because it allows for energy comparisons irrespective of a vibration’s duration or the spatial spread of the resulting wave.
 This matches the perceptual salience of rates of change over a given area rather than of absolute quantities, salience that is related to the auditory system's construction and function.